Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Simulation Analysis

 \subsection{Experiments}

-We assess the performance of BCA relative to existing CCMs through two experiments.
-The first experiment aims to confirm the limitations of existing CCMs as discussed in Section~\ref{sec:RCACCA}.
-The second experiment evaluates CCM performance across a broad range of datasets.
+We assess the performance of BCA relative to existing CCMs through two simulation experiments.
+The first experiment aims to confirm the limitations of existing CCMs, as discussed in Section~\ref{sec:RCACCA}.
+The second experiment evaluates CCM's performance across a broad range of datasets.
 In both experiments, we use BCA, RCA, RRCA, and CCA to cluster respondents into construals for each dataset.\footnote{For RCA and CCA, we used the R packages \href{https://CRAN.R-project.org/package=RCA}{\texttt{RCA}} (v2.0) and \href{https://CRAN.R-project.org/package=corclass}{\texttt{corclass}} (v0.2.1), respectively.
-For RRCA, we used the R implementation available at \href{https://github.com/raminasotoudeh/coping_with_plenitude} {\texttt{https://github.com/raminasotoudeh/coping\textunderscore with\textunderscore plenitude}}.}
+For RRCA, we used the R implementation available at \href{https://github.com/raminasotoudeh/coping_with_plenitude} {\texttt{https://github.com/raminasotoudeh/coping\textunderscore with\textunderscore plenitude}}.} Results from the simulations using Newman's partitioning algorithm are reported through this section; those from simulations employing Leiden's algorithm are available in Appendix~\ref{app:extra_results}.\footnote{\textcolor{black}{Results obtained using Louvain’s partition algorithm are similar to those obtained with Leiden’s algorithm, although moderately worse for all CCMs.
+The corresponding tables are available upon request.}}